Case Studies

 High Volume Metal Stamping

 A crimping operation was added to the metal stamping process to lower costs for this product line.
-And utilizing only two progressive stamping dies to produce five parts was another cost-savings.
+Using only two progressive dies to produce five stamped components created significant manufacturing efficiencies.

 Delivering Quality with Innovation